charlotte826/Project1-DataHarvest/README.md

 ### Findings
 #### What demand can small farmers meet in the food supply chain?
 * Food deserts are areas where low-income, grocery proximity or transportation access keep affordable and good-quality fresh food out of reach for a significant portion of the population.
-Our findings show that close-proximity produce grown from small farms is an in-demand solution that meets the needs of those living in these areas. (plots location: Demand folder)
+Our findings show that close-proximity produce grown from small farms is an in-demand solution that meets the needs of those living in these areas.
+This is especially true for the water-rich Saratoga County, NY area, where growing food and transporting it for sale in water-poor areas will reap major profit for farmers in the near future. (plots location: Demand folder)
 #### What are the current challenges facing small farmers to having profitable, high yield farms?
 * A major challenge facing small farmers today is the increasing unpredicitability of the environment.
 Based on our findings, a controlled environment, like a greenhouse, will be a small farmer's best investment to protect crops and mitigate extreme and unforseeable conditions. (plots location: Challenges folder)
 #### What products can small farmers focus on to increase profitability?